 Submit a budget narrative to demonstrate how the costs in the proposed Budget Excel Workbook specifically link to your proposed strategy to combat gang violence.
-This narrative section will need to be completed for each funded program.

 Applicants are encouraged to balance the allocation of grant resources across the participating stakeholders.
 This will provide a balanced allocation of grant resources among the major areas of activity.
 For grant applications that devote more than 33% of total proposed spending to a single agency or strategy, please provide a detailed explanation as to the decision-making process.
 OGR reserves the right to revise budgets that exceed the required 33% of total proposed spending to a single agency or strategy.